Jumps of Jacobians via orthogonal canonical forms: Introduction

 In this article, we study a canonical valuation $\vcan\colon V\to \overline{\Q}\coloneqq \Q\cup \{\infty\}$ which, roughly speaking, measures how canonical forms degenerate on regular integral $R$-models of $C$.
 Our main result, which is Theorem~\ref{thm:MainThmcopy} below, informally says that under the conditions that $k$ is Henselian with algebraically closed residue field and $C$ has index one\footnote{In other words, $C$ admits a zero divisor of degree one -- this is, for instance, the case if $C$ admits a $k$-rational point.}, the geometrically defined valuation $\vcan$ determines an interesting set of arithmetic invariants of $C$, namely Edixhoven's \emph{jumps} of the Jacobian variety $\mathrm{Jac}(C)$ of $C$ \cite{Edi92}.

 As we recall in Section~\ref{subsection: jumps} below, if $k$ is a strictly Henselian discretely valued field, following Edixhoven one can define the jumps of a $g$-dimensional Abelian $k$-variety $A$ as a $g$-tuple of (not necessarily distinct) real numbers in $[0,1)$, which measure the behaviour of the N\'eron model of $A$ over tamely ramified extensions of $k$.
 In \cite[\S5.4.5]{Edi92}, Edixhoven asked if the jumps of $A$ are in fact rational.
 In general this question is an open problem, and we have an affirmative answer in the case of Jacobians by the work of Halle--Nicaise \cite[Corollary~6.3.1.5]{HN16} and Eriksson--Halle--Nicaise \cite[Theorem~4.4.1(a)]{EHN15}.
 Theorem~\ref{thm:MainThmcopy} provides a third argument by a new method, and we manage to make our approach explicit for the class of so-called $\Delta_v$-regular curves, as studied in \cite{Dok21}; see Theorem~\ref{cor:jumps delta-regular} and Example~\ref{example}.
+We remark that previously known methods for computing Edixhoven jumps include \cite{Edi92} (elliptic curves), \cite{Hal10} (elliptic curves and genus $2$~curves) and \cite{EHN15} (arbitrary curves); all of these methods require computation of the special fiber of a regular integral model with normal crossings.

 \refstepcounter{equation}